 - Leave room for any questions

 Attaining a promotion or raise would be a big achievement for the employee.
 Therefore, when the employer is writing this letter, although it needs to be formal, it should have a congratulatory tone.

 Congratulations!
 You have been promoted to the post of sales executive.
-This is the result of your utmost hard work and dedication which has forced the board members to take the decision in your favor.
-The new job will come up with new challenges and tasks which will help you grow more as an individual by exploring things.
+This is the result of your utmost hard work and dedication which has forced the board members to decide in your favor.
+The new job will come up with new challenges and tasks that will help you grow more as an individual by exploring things.

 You will have to meet Mr. Joe who will give you a detailed description of your new job.
 Still, if you find any issues with the job, you can talk to us.

 Many congratulations to you on receiving the promotion.
 You have been promoted to the post of the senior executive.
 Your hardworking nature has made you eligible for the job.
-It is your dedication which has helped paved ways for advancement.
+It is your dedication that has helped pave the way for advancement.

 For your new job, you will not be given any prior training, but Mr. Smith will assist you in your initial days so that if any issue arises we can resolve it.
 Wish you the best of luck.

 Letter File: 87 KB